How to Make Gorgeous Etched Glasses

 Editor's Tip: You can order reusable, self-adhesive stencils online, which will save you time.
 If you use a reusable stencil, wash the stencil with warm water between applications.

-Wearing rubber gloves, use a paintbrush to dab a thick, even layer of etching cream onto the stencil cutouts.
+Wearing protective rubber gloves ($6, Amazon), use a paintbrush to dab a thick, even layer of etching cream ($10, Amazon) onto the stencil cutouts.
 Brush the cream in two directions to prevent brushstrokes on the finished project.
-Let the cream sit on the glass according to the manufacturer instructions.
+Let the cream sit on the glass according to the package instructions.

-Rinse glass (from top down) thoroughly with warm water to remove all cream, then remove stencil and tape.
+Once the etching cream has sat long enough, rinse the glass (from the top down) thoroughly with warm water to remove all cream, then remove stencil and tape.
 Let glass air-dry or dry with a lint-free cloth.